-The TLV320AIC3100 device has an integrated class-D mono speaker driver (SPKP / SPKM) capable of driving a 4- Ω differential load.
-The speaker driver can be powered directly from the battery supply (2.7 V to 5.5 V) on the SPKVDD pins; however, the voltage (including spike voltage) must be limited below the absolute maximum voltage of 6 V.
+The TLV320AIC3110 device has an integrated class-D stereo speaker driver (SPLP / SPLM and SPRP / SPRM) capable of driving an 8- $\Omega$ differential load.
+The speaker driver can be powered directly from the battery supply (2.7 V to 5.5 V) on the SPLVDD and SPRVDD pins; however, the voltage (including spike voltage) must be limited below the absolute-maximum voltage of 6 V.

-The speaker driver can supply 1 W of power into a $4-\Omega$ differential load with a 3.6-V power supply.
-The maximum power available is 2.5 W into a $4-\Omega$ differential load with a 5.5-V power supply.
-Through the use of digital mixing, the device can connect one or both digital-audio playback-data channels to either speaker driver; this also allows digital channel swapping if needed.
+The speaker driver is capable of supplying 400 mW per channel with a 3.6-V power supply.
+Through the use of digital mixing, the device can connect one or both digital-audio playback data-channels to either speaker driver which also allows for digital channel swapping if needed.